rangle/angular-training-slides/exercises/form-builder/README.md

 ## Step 5

-Declare a `contacts` property initialized as an empty array inside the `appComponent`.
+Declare a `contacts` property initialized as an empty array in the `AppComponent`.

 ## Step 6